unoplatform/uno.extensions/doc/Overview/Serialization/SerializationOverview.md

 ## Configuring ISerializer

+### JSON

-The default serializer implementation uses `System.Text.Json`.
-The serialization can be configured by registering an instance of `JsonSerializerOptions` with the host.
+The default serializer implementation only supports serializing to JSON.
+Because it uses `System.Text.Json`, the specifics of this behavior can be configured with `JsonSerializerOptions`.
 The following example shows how to register an instance of `JsonSerializerOptions` with the host.

 ```csharp
 protected override void OnLaunched(LaunchActivatedEventArgs e)